Dollar rises from eight-month low on Yellen, Fed minutes

 "Overall, if data gets better, we could see tapering later this year, probably not in October because there's been a lack of data and there's still a great deal of uncertainty and a lot of fiscal headwinds that need to be removed," said Eric Viloria, currency strategist at Forex.com in New York.
 "But if by December, there's significant improvement, that could result in some tapering later on.
 It seems that's what most officials at least back at the September meeting were thinking."

-The dollar index .DXY, which tracks the greenback against a basket of six currencies, rose 0.4 percent to 80.362, edging away from the 79.627 trough hit last Thursday, a low not seen since early February.
+The dollar index, which tracks the greenback against a basket of six currencies, rose 0.4 percent to 80.362, edging away from the 79.627 trough hit last Thursday, a low not seen since early February.

 The euro fell 0.4 percent to $1.3522, at one point falling to the lowest since September 30.
 Against the yen, the dollar rose 0.5 percent to 97.34 yen, moving away from a two-month low of 96.55 touched on Tuesday.